Kenyan communities report illegal evictions during Covid-19 – CLAN press release

-Government agency uses forest conservation as excuse for violating rights guaranteed under ground-breaking court ruling
+Government agency uses forest conservation as an excuse for violating rights guaranteed under a ground-breaking court ruling

-Nairobi, 23 July 2020 – As cold weather prevails mid-year in Kenya and temperatures plummet in the highlands where traditional forest peoples live, COVID-19 is surging across the country.
-But rather than being able to shelter safely in their homes, Indigenous and forest dwelling communities are being evicted from their ancestral lands, and their homes and farms destroyed by their own government.
+As cold weather prevails mid-year in Kenya and temperatures plummet in the highlands where traditional forest peoples live, Covid-19 is surging across the country.
+But rather than being able to shelter safely in their homes, Indigenous and forest-dwelling communities are being evicted from their ancestral lands, and their homes and farms destroyed by their own government.

 In the Mau Forest, the Kenya Forest Services (KFS) has demolished over 300 Ogiek homes, and fences, farms and livestock have been destroyed.
 Children and other vulnerable community members have been left homeless during the pandemic.